Painting the town red

 At first, Tony was hesitant about using red, as it may seem too similar to Virgin Airlines, owned by Richard Branson, Tony’s former boss.
 However, the team felt that red most represented their vision for the airline.
 Finally, a red wordmark, in a new font, and a red tail – symbolising the birth of a bold, vibrant, and passionate brand revolutionising air travel in Asia was born.

-In 2020, we introduced a new brand identity for airasia.com as the Asean super app, completing our transformation from a digital airline into a comprehensive lifestyle platform and marking a new era for airasia.
+In 2020, we introduced a new brand identity for airasia.com as the Asean super app, completing our transformation from a digital airline into a comprehensive lifestyle platform and marking a new era for AirAsia.
 Watch on to find out more about how it all started, and where we’re headed next.

 Share